 Platelet aggregation significantly decreased in aging platelets irrespective of NR supplementation (Fig. 3).
 This was the same for both activation with collagen (Fig. 3A) or with a combination of TRAP6, MeSADP, and epinephrine (Fig. 3B), even though in the latter case NR supplemented platelets retained aggregation slightly better over storage time.
-During aging, NR and control PC contained increasing numbers of platelets with spontaneously activated integrin $\alpha{\text{IIb}}\beta_3$ receptors (Fig. 4A).
+During aging, NR and control PC contained increasing numbers of platelets with spontaneously activated integrin $\alpha{IIb}\beta_3$ receptors (Fig. 4A).
 NR treated platelets were slightly less activated than control platelets and this was significant from Day 19 on (p \leq 0.01).
-Integrin $\alpha{\text{IIb}}\beta_3$ activation in response to TRAP6 decreased in both conditions during storage (Fig. 4B).
+Integrin $\alpha{IIb}\beta_3$ activation in response to TRAP6 decreased in both conditions during storage (Fig. 4B).

-Regardless of platelet storage, thrombin generation was always dependent on platelet concentration (Fig. S2, available as supporting information in the online version of this paper).
-However, peak thrombin values increased as a function of storage.
-No significant differences were found between NR treated and control platelets.
+Regardless of platelet storage, thrombin generation was always dependent on platelet concentration (Fig. S2, available as supporting information in the online version of this

 Fig. 2.
 Blood banking parameters.
 (A) Platelet count and (B) MPV were measured by a hematology analyzer.
 (C) Swirling was scored blinded by trained blood banking staff.
-The energy metabolites (D) lactate, (E) glucose, and (F) pH at 21°C were measured with a pointof-care blood gas analyzer.
+The energy metabolites (D) lactate, (E) glucose, and (F) pH at 21°C were measured with a point-of-care blood gas analyzer.
 The detection limit for glucose is 1.1 mM.
 Data were collected on Days 1, 5, 7, 12, 19, and 23 from PC supplemented with NR (\circ) or control (\bullet).
 Data are shown as mean with SD (n = 6), p < 0.0001.

 Fig. 3.
 Platelet aggregation.
-Platelet aggregation was induced with either (A) collagen or (B) a combination of TRAP, MeSADP and epinephrine and measured using light transmission aggregometry at 37°C. Data were collected on days 1, 5, 7, 12, 19, and 23 from PC supplemented with NR (\circ) or control (\bullet).
+Platelet aggregation was induced with either (A) collagen or (B) a combination of TRAP, MeSADP and epinephrine and measured using light transmission aggregometry at 37°C. Data were collected on days 1, 5, 7, 12, 19, and 23 from PC supplemented with NR ($^{\circ}$) or control (\bigcirc).
 Data are shown as mean with SD (n = 6), p < 0.05.